Chapter 4: Men of Bark

 Pretty…

-She bends over and kisses him.
+She leans in and kisses him.

 For when you open your eyes,